 Executive Compensation is a broad term for the financial compensation awarded to a senior management of a firm or an institution.
-Generally, Executive Compensation packages are designed by a company's Board of Directors, typically by the Compensation Committee.
+Generally, Executive Compensation packages are designed by a company's Board of Directors, typically directed by their Compensation Committee.
 Compensation Consultants are external entity consulted frequently to help design the pay package component that balances between conflicting priorities:

 We work closely with our client’s management teams and compensation committees to develop a solution.
 Typically we follow a process as follows

 JER HR GROUP ROLE IN EXECUTIVE COMPENSATION DESIGN